roydegeest/rakwireless-docs/docs/knowledge-hub/tutorials/tips-on-getting-started-with-rak-commercial-gateway-lora-server/README.md

   caption="Device parameter configuration"
 />

 For the purpose of this example we are using the parameters in Figure 7 above.
-Thus, upon hitting the “**Save & Apply**” button your device will request to be authenticated.
+Thus, upon hitting the “<b>Save & Apply</b>” button your device will request to be authenticated.

 If this is successful you should see the data in Figure 8.
 This would mean that your Device has successfully joined the network and its LoRa Frames will be properly handled (forwarded, decrypted, etc).